module

 Decrement a numeric column without saving to the database.

 Only updates the in-memory value.
-Call #save!
+Call #save! to persist.

 user.decrement(:attempts_left)